stake-plus/govcomms/docs/README.md

 1. Review `docs/GCBot.md` for module-specific behavior and configuration notes.
 2. Update `docs/systemd/govcomms.service` with environment values appropriate for your deployment.
-3. Create a runbook describing any external processors that consume the Redis stream produced by `/feedback`.
-4. Reintroduce (or remove references to) the API/UI components if they are part of your target architecture.
+3. Reintroduce (or remove references to) the API/UI components if they are part of your target architecture.